-- 1. The right to Freedom of Religion or Belief is a natural and inalienable right, belonging to any person, regardless of where they live; - Religion precedes the states and has to be acknowledged, not created or changed by it.
+- 1. The right to Freedom of Religion or Belief is a natural and inalienable right, belonging to any person, regardless of where they live; - 2.
+Religion precedes the states and has to be acknowledged, not created or changed by it.
 However, every government, including the Montenegrin government, has the right to facilitate and regulate existing expressions of religion as an integral part of social reality; - 3.
 In the European context, governments, when exercising these rights in the public interest, are bound by the Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR)2, decisions of the European Court on Human Rights in Strasbourg, the guidelines3 by the Council of Europe (CoE) and the Organisation for Security and Cooperation in Europe (OSCE), and other relevant international and legal acts; - 4.
-Accordingly, the right to Freedom of Religion or Belief shall be subject only to such proportionate limitations as are prescribed by law and are necessary in a democratic society;
+Accordingly, the right to Freedom of Religion or Belief shall be subject only to such proportionate limitations as are prescribed by law and are necessary in a democratic society; - 5.
+In particular, a government does not have the right to interfere with the internal affairs of churches and religious communities, nor must it disrupt their corporate autonomy, i.e. their religious law and internal order; - Unlawful or insensitive action by government or public bodies in this important and delicate area of legislating or regulating in fields governed by Freedom of Religion or Belief can also lead to the disruption of religious tolerance in the society;